the practical kitchen

 how to make scallion cream cheese.

-It takes less than 15 minutes to make and is so good on bagels but can also be used as a savory spread on crackers or as a dip for veggies.
+This homemade scallion cream cheese blends fresh scallions and a hint of garlic powder with 8 ounces of brick-style cream cheese whipped until smooth and creamy in a food processor.
+It takes less than 15 minutes to make and is so good on bagels, but can also be used as a savory spread on crackers or as a dip for veggies.

 scallion cream cheese in a shallow white bowl with a wooden handled spreader in it surrounded by bagels.

-You can whip this easy scallion cream cheese together in less than the time it takes my easy plain bagel dough to rise, so it'll be ready to schmear when your fresh bagels come out of the oven.
+If you're going to make any of my fun homemade bagel recipes, it only makes sense to make a fun-flavored cream cheese to go with them!
+You can whip this easy scallion cream cheese together in less time than it takes your bagel dough to rise, so it'll be ready to schmear when your fresh bagels come out of the oven.

 a scallion cream cheese bagel sandwich on a white speckled plate.